infovista-opensource/vistamart-datasource/README.md

 If you have any idea for an improvement or found a bug do not hesitate to open an issue or submit a pull request.
 We will appreciate any help from the community which will make working with InfoVista products and Grafana more convenient.

 ## Development

+- See [README-dev.md](README-dev.md) for developer onboarding: project purpose, codebase structure and local development setup.
-see [CONTRIBUTING.md](https://github.com/infovista/vistamart-datasource/blob/main/CONTRIBUTING.md) for Development and Pull request Contributing instructions
+- See [CONTRIBUTING.md](CONTRIBUTING.md) for the development and pull request contributing workflow.

 ## License

-Apache 2.0, please see [LICENSE](https://github.com/infovista/vistamart-datasource/blob/main/LICENSE) for details.
+Apache 2.0, please see [LICENSE](LICENSE) for details.